Shoili06/Indian-Heritage-App/README.md

-# indian_heritage_app
+# Indian-Heritage-App

 A new Flutter application.

-## Getting Started
+This application gives information about various heritages of India.Splashscreen and sliver are implemented in this application.

-This application gives information about various heritages of India.
+# Some Screenshots

 A few resources to get you started if this is your first Flutter project: